 - 1-2 tablespoons of fresh, dry or panko bread crumbs

-- Freshly shredded cheddar cheese or thin slices of Velveeta
+- Freshly shredded cheese (cheddar, mozzarella, pepper jack or your favorite) or thin slices of Velveeta

 Prepare sauce by melting butter in a skillet over medium heat.
 Add the onion, celery and bell pepper and saute until tender, about 5 minutes.
 Stir in tomato sauce, reduce heat to medium low and let simmer for 15 minutes.
 Remove from heat and set aside.